alexisakers/BulletinBoard/README.md

 - `manager?.popItem()` to go back to the previous item
 - `manager?.popToRootItem()` to go back to the first item
-- `manager?.push(item:)` with a `BulletinItem` to present a new item.
+- `manager?.push(item:)` with a `BulletinItem` to present a new item
+- `manager?.dismissBulletin(animated:)` to dismiss the bulletin

 You need to call these methods from the main thread.
-Never force unwrap `manager`, as this property will be unset as soon as the item will be hidden from the bulletin.
+Never force unwrap `manager`, as this property will be unset as soon as the item is removed from the bulletin.

-It is also possible to set the `nextItem` property to the `BulletinItem` that should be displayed next and all the `displayNextItem()` method when you want to display it.
-This provides a more flexible and reusable way to build your item hierarchy.
+It is also possible to set the `nextItem` property to the `BulletinItem` that should be displayed next and call the `displayNextItem()` method when you want to display it.

-For instance, to change
+For instance, to present a new card when the user taps the action button:

 ~~~swift
 page.nextItem = makeLocationPage() // Creates a new PageBulletinItem